AudioCommons/audiocommons.github.io/about/index.md

 ---

-# The Audio Commons Project
+# What is Audio Commons?

 The **Audio Commons Initiative** aims at *bringing Creative Commons audio content to the creative industries*.
 But what does this mean?
 We realise that significant amounts of user-generated audio content, such as **sound effects**, **field recordings**, **musical samples** and **music pieces** (among others), are uploaded to online repositories and made available under [Creative Commons](https://creativecommons.org) licenses.